Bidets

 Avoiding malfunctions and overflowing toilets

 Even though bidets are still a relative rarity in Canada, poorly installed bidets have already been the culprit of water damage claims.
-If you add one to your home, take these steps to avoid bidet-related floods:
+If you add one to your home, take steps to avoid bidet-related floods.
+Mitchell offers the following advice for ongoing bidet maintenance:

 What will your home insurance provider want to know?

-Home insurers don’t need to know specifically about bidets.
+Most home insurers don’t ask specifically about bidets.
 However, as they grow in popularity in Canada, that may change.

-There have already been reported water damage claims arising from bidets.
-If you’re getting a bidet, it’s important to install and maintain it correctly even though your insurer doesn’t ask about it.
+If you’re getting a bidet, it’s important to install and maintain it correctly even if your insurer doesn’t ask about it.

 Water damage is never good.